matt-allan/envtpl/README.md

 - No `--variables` option.
 Use [`env -i`](https://linux.die.net/man/1/env) if you need that functionality
 - No dynamic memory allocations
 - Available as a standalone, cross platform binary that's easy to install without a package manager
+- Statically linked.
+Doesn't even link libc
 - Written in Zig instead of C
 - Much smaller downloads: ~100K instead of the ~19MB you will have to download to get `envsubst` (the binary itself is about the same size though)
-- Native binaries for ARM Macs and Alpine containers (links [musl](https://musl.libc.org/) instead of gcc)
+- Native binaries for ARM Macs and Alpine containers
+- MIT licensed

 # Why?